The lighthouse metaphor

 In ACT, metaphors are commonly used to relay the concepts of the therapy and to creatively apply them to our own lives.

-The imagery of a lighthouse is used to represent the role that values can play in our lives, if we let them.
+The imagery of a lighthouse (as used on company logo) is used to represent the role that values can play in our lives, if we let them.

 Values are like the reliable light that shines from a lighthouse.
 Visible in all weather conditions, the lighthouse provides stability and direction.
 Just as it can guide us through storms, it still glows when all is well, consistently leading the way forward.

 How does this work, I hear you ask?
 To be guided by our values, we first must understand what they are, and then manage to look at them in all weathers.
 For some, this is one of the purposes of attending counselling - to clarify what you value, and to learn skills for living from these values, rather than being pushed around by the rocks and stormy seas.